-- The vice president for Academic Affairs by January 1 will review the recommendations and inform the president of his/her recommendation.
+- The vice president for Academic Affairs by January 1 will review the recommendations and inform the president of their recommendation.

-- The president will notify the candidates by March 1 being considered for emeritus of his/her decision regarding Faculty Emeritus Status.
+- The president will notify the candidates by March 1 being considered for emeritus of their decision regarding Faculty Emeritus Status.
 There shall be one Faculty Emeritus awarded annually.